pix303/cinecity/README.md

 ## Examples

-The core method to implement for a state processor is Process that takes a message as parameter, evaluate the body type and act consequentially
+The core method to implement in a state processor is **Process** that takes a message as parameter, evaluate the body type and act consequentially

 ```go
 ...